mosaic-design-system/docs/src/components/dropdown.md

       ### Focus state

       A **Dropdown** needs to have a focus state - a focus state is when you tab into an element to interact with it.
-Ensure that users can use their keyboard to focus on **Dropdown** and the elements within it.
+Ensure that users can use their keyboard to focus on the **Dropdown** and the elements within it.

       ### Icons